 Rich Salad with Hearts of Palm, Avocado, and Radicchio would be perfect for a holiday dinner or a special meal, but hearts of palm are delicious any time of year!
-And this amazing salad is low-carb, gluten-free, dairy-free, and South Beach Diet friendly, and if you omit Worcestershire sauce it can be Whole 30 or Paleo.
+Use Salad Recipes to find more special salads like this one.

 All during November I’ve been spotlighting vegetables and salads that I’d love to have for Thanksgiving.
 Now it’s been brought to my attention that not everyone wants salad for Thanksgiving (you know who you are) but personally I’d love this Rich Salad with Hearts of Palm, Avocado, and Radicchio on the Thanksgiving table to balance out the other higher-carb foods.
 Check out the my Top Ten Thanksgiving Recipes or see all the Carb-Conscious Thanksgiving Recipes if you’re still working on your menu!